simasch/fullstack-is-dead/README.md

 # Full-stack development is dead, long live full-stack development!

-This sample projects demonstrates the use of Vaadin, Hilla and Thymeleaf.
+This sample projects demonstrates the use of Vaadin, Hilla, Thymeleaf, and JTE.

 ## Run the samples